UA-141369524-4

 And when you’re indoors, stay further away from the open window if you’re super sensitive or keep the blinds semi-shielding.

-10 Tips For Seasonal Allergies
+These are 10 Tips For Seasonal Allergies:

 ✅ Weekly, use a neti-pot to clean out nasal passages.
 This helps you get some relief naturally and prevents nasty sinus infections and your taking unnecessary antibiotics.
 That’s probably the best tip I can give you!
 Water is your friend away from pollen.